jharwell/libra/docs/development/cxx-dev-guide.rst

   ``SpecifiedLikeThis``.
 Rationale: Most of the time you should not really need to know whether the thing in between ``::`` is a class, namespace, enum, etc. You really only need to know what operations it has.
 This also makes the code play nicely with the STL/boost from a readability point of view.

+- **Never** include the datatype or units in the name of *anything*.
+Linus was right--it _is_ brain damaged.
+Rationale: (a) it makes refactoring more work, and (b) you don't actually prevent yourself from passing e.g., a ``float`` containing a value in cm to a function which contains a value in meters--just make it less likely.
+If you find yourself wanting to use Hungarian-esque notation use strongly named types instead--the compile with enforce type/unit correctness for you.

 - Namespace names should NEVER contain underscores.
 This is because a name like "nest_acq" (short for "nest_acquisition") is actually two concepts: things